nriley/StreamVision/README.md

 ------------
  - OS X (currently tested on 10.10.5)
  - Growl (OS X’s notification system is insufficiently flexible for what I’m doing)
- - iTunes, Hermes or Rdio
+ - iTunes, Hermes and/or Spotify

 Building it
 -----------